-A hospice provides a special kind of caring for Texans and champions the highest quality end of life care in our community by providing compassionate care and medical expertise in palliative care.
-Hospice has a special focus to meet these needs and ensure that our community is fully aware of the benefits of hospice and palliative care services available.
+Hospice of Texas provides a special kind of caring for Texans and champions the highest quality end of life care in our community by providing compassionate care and medical expertise in palliative care.
+Hospice of Texas has a special focus to meet these needs and ensure that our community is fully aware of the benefits of hospice and palliative care services available.
 As our community learns more about hospice and the services provided, they are recognizing that it's the kind of quality end-of-life care they want and need.

 "Dying well" has been a goal in almost every culture in human history.
-Hospice participates in helping Southeast Texans experience the fullness of life by helping them "die well" without the fear of unnecessary pain and anxiety.
+Hospice of Texas participates in helping Southeast Texans experience the fullness of life by helping them "die well" without the fear of unnecessary pain and anxiety.